It’s summer. It’s hot. You want ice cream. Have you hopped on the banana ice cream train yet?

 - Serve immediately or transfer to an airtight freezer safe container until ready to eat.

-Last, but not least: Creamy Chocolate-Dipped Banana Ice Cream Pops.
+Hack 3: Creamy Chocolate-Dipped Banana Ice Cream Pops

 Sigh.
 Do you remember being a little kid and biting into a chocolate dipped ice cream cone or popsicle?
 Remember the way the chocolate cracked and gave way to the rich ice cream below?